Be a credit card smartypants

 Seriously.
 If you always make your payments by the due date, and use less than 30% of the limit on your card, you’ll be well on your way to establishing a good credit history.
 If you don’t do these things (even just a couple times) it will damage your credit.

 You can get cash with your Visa at pretty much any credit union or bank in the United States that has a Visa logo on the door.
 It’s called a cash advance.
 You can also get one at an ATM machine – just insert your credit card and use the PIN number that Visa sends you.
 The amount of cash you get out is charged to your credit card.

-This is best used for emergencies because there is a cash advance fee of 2% of the amount you withdraw (with a minimum of $1 and a maximum fee of $5).
+This is best used for emergencies, because there is a cash advance fee based on the amount you withdraw (with a minimum of $1 and a maximum fee of $5).
 Plus, interest on cash advances starts being charged on the day you get the advance.
-But you can get a cash advance for any amount up to your credit limit…which can be a lifesaver in an emergency.
+But you can get a cash advance for any amount up to your credit limit… which can be a lifesaver in an emergency.